The Best 6-Man Tents Reviewed

 Most come with a hand pump.
 Your lungs can inflate to maybe 2 psi, whereas an inflatable tent’s air beans need to be inflated to between 4 to 7psi.
 Once you have inflated the tent you just need to peg it out.
 Most of the family size tents will inflate in approximately 5 to 6 mins.
 Sounds easy, but if pumping a car tire for 5 minutes will build up a sweat, so will inflating your tent.

-There are pros and cons in pitching both types.
+There are pros and cons to pitching both types.
 But how do they compare in less than perfect weather conditions?
 In windy conditions, a pole tent will only take so much before poles either bend or break.
 However, an inflatable tent may sag into the wind, but no damage will be done to the structure of the tent.

 To summarize, pole tents are easier to carry, and less expensive than an inflatable one, but take some time and more people to pitch it.
 Inflatable tents are more expensive, easy to pitch even by one person.